 According to the review, KDE neon provides a smooth Plasma experience to the end users.
-The project is integrating a nice flat theme, and it is very stable and fast comparing to KDE Plasma 4.
-The widget management has also becomes much easier.
-However, there are some rough edges like, lack of commonly used applications like office suites and somewhat outdated packages.
+The project is integrating a nice flat theme, and it is very stable and fast compared to KDE Plasma 4.
+The widget management has also become much easier.
+However, there are some rough edges like lack of commonly used applications like office suites and somewhat outdated packages.

 To recover a bit of that lost ground, the KDE developers opted to fork Ubuntu into KDE Neon.
 The launch of Neon didn’t quite go as planned (and the initial release wasn’t exactly stable).
 Since then, however, the project has managed to pull off something quite intriguing.
 KDE Neon takes the stability of Ubuntu 16.04 and applies a cutting-edge release of the KDE desktop to create an absolutely beautiful experience, that could easily appease those looking for the best of both worlds.

 Read complete review in linux.com portal.